apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSRouterFederation.md

 * **Unavailable State Store:**
 If a Router cannot contact the State Store, it will enter into a Safe Mode state which disallows it from serving requests.
 Clients will treat Routers in Safe Mode as it was an Standby NameNode and try another Router.
+There is a manual way to manage the Safe Mode for the Router.

+The Safe Mode state can be managed by using the following command:

+    [hdfs]$ $HADOOP_HOME/bin/hdfs dfsrouteradmin -safemode enter | leave | get

 * **NameNode heartbeat HA:**
 For high availability and flexibility, multiple Routers can monitor the same NameNode and heartbeat the information to the State Store.